lmarinl1/HPC-Project-DNA/README.md

 - Jorge Andrés Hoyos Gómez

 ## Project description
-The Main focus of the project is to receive whole genome shotgun sequence
+The Main focus of the project is to receive whole genome sequence of DNA that can come from a bacteria, virus or human, and count the number of proteins in the sequence, to do this the DNA must be transformed

 ### Transcription: DNA to mRNA